Professor Rebecca Kay

 Social Support and Migration in Scotland:

-I have recently led a large ESRC funded research project exploring Social Support and Migration in Scotland (SSAMIS) which ran between November 2013 and November 2018.
+I recently led a large ESRC funded research project exploring Social Support and Migration in Scotland (SSAMIS) which ran between November 2013 and November 2018.
 The project studied perspectives and experiences of 'social security' amongst migrants from Central Eastern Europe and the Former Soviet Union in Scotland, and how experiences of 'social security' (used in a holistic sense to mean the ways migrants make themselves socially, economically, personally and culturally secure in a new environment) impact upon longer term intentions regarding settlement in Scotland.
 Through its long-term and deep engagement with migrant communities, to deliver new and original empirical data the project aimed to provide insights of benefit not only in terms of its academic contribution, but also through its practical and policy relevance.
 A key part of the project was its participatory action research element.
 This has led to a range of community based initiatives, policy engagements and reports for policy and practice.
 See the Project Website for further details, like us on Facebook: ssamisproject, or follow us on Twitter @ssamisproject.

 Social Security, Care and the Withdrawing State in Rural Russia: